How to Paint Cabinets

 Prepare the Cabinets for Paint Spraying

-Begin by emptying your cabinets and removing the appliances.
+Begin by emptying your kitchen cabinets and removing the appliances.
 Clean the cabinet boxes, doors and drawers and use wood filler to patch and holes or damaged areas.
 It's crucial that you clean up any cooking grease splatter or the new paint won't stick.
 Paint thinner works well for this, but any type of degreaser will do.

 Next, sand all of the wood with a medium grit sandpaper to smooth any wood filler and scuff up any existing finish.
 This gives the surface a little more tooth so the new paint will stick better.